a24hori/a24hori.github.io/index.md

 All in all, I am grateful for the support and guidance of my mentors, both past and present.
 -->

+## Work Experiences

+- 2023.04--present: Assistant Professor at Seikei University
+- 2018.04--2020.03: Mitsubishi Electric Corporation
+- 2020.04--2021.12: Work as a sole proprietor (development of applications using mathematical optimization techniques and machine learning algorithms)

 ## Education

 - Doctor of Informatics, the Graduate School of Informatics, Kyoto University, Kyoto, Japan, 2023
 - Master of Mathematical Science, the Graduate School of Science and Engineering, Nanzan University, Nagoya, Japan, 2018
 - Bachelor of Science and Engineering, Nanzan University, Nagoya, Japan, 2016

-## Work Experiences

-- 2018.04--2020.03: Mitsubishi Electric Corporation
-- 2020.04--2021.12: Work as a sole proprietor (development of applications using mathematical optimization techniques and machine learning algorithms)

 ## Academic Memberships